 Health and Safety Committee

 The purpose of the Health and Safety Committee is to address ongoing health, safety and welfare issues associated with work activities.
-The Committee meets once a term under the chairmanship of the Director of Support Operations.
-The members of the Committee are:
+The Committee meets once a term under the chair of the Director of Operations & Estates.
+The